-You May Not be as Clever as you Think When Naming Your Child
+You May Not be as Clever as you Think When Naming Your Childhas prepared some interesting graphs that have practical applications that we present below.

-One of the best illustrations of this usefulness of animation in presenting statistics are these animations of baby boy names through the years.
-The government collects statistics on this, and has since the 1800s.
+One of the best illustrations of this use of animation in presenting statistics is these animations of baby boy names through the years.
+The government collects statistics on this topic and has since the 1800s.
 That amounts to a lot of data.
 Piles of data.
 Rooms-full of dusty sheets.

 It is possible to do weird things with the data.
 Besides the obvious annual rankings of most popular names that we sometimes see, scientists also note trends in naming that may not be so obvious.